For an introduction to syncing fonts from Typekit, see Sync fonts to your desktop.

 The Creative Cloud desktop application must be running in the background on your computer for the synced fonts to be available.
 If the software isn't running or you have signed out, the synced fonts will be temporarily unavailable.

-Make sure that you are signed in to the Creative Cloud desktop application with the same Adobe ID that you use for Typekit.
-The account information is at the top of the Creative Cloud desktop application, next to the gear icon.
+Make sure that you are signed in to Creative Cloud with the same Adobe ID that you use for Typekit.
+Your account information is at the top of the Creative Cloud desktop application, next to the gear icon.
 Click your profile photo to reveal the account details.

 To switch to a different account, click Sign Out.
-After you have signed out, you will see the option to sign in with your Adobe ID and password.
+After you are signed out, you will see the option to sign in with another Adobe ID.

 The Assets > Fonts tab is updated when the font has finished syncing.
 Fonts that have synced successfully have a green check mark next to them: